 You can install the MapR Client and run the application locally, or copy the jar file onto your cluster (any node).
 If you are installing the MapR Client be sure you also install the MapR Kafka package using the following command on CentOS/RHEL :

 `yum install mapr-kafka`

 The producer will send a large number of messages to

 /sample-stream:fast-messages along with occasional messages to

 /sample-stream:summary-markers.
 Since there isn't any consumer running yet, nobody will receive the messages.

 If you compare this with the Kafka example used to build this application, the topic name is the only change to the code.

-Any MapR Streams application will need the MapR Client libraries.
+Any MapR Event Store application will need the MapR Client libraries.
 One way to make these libraries available to add them to the application classpath using the

 /opt/mapr/bin/mapr classpath command.
 For example:

 $ java -cp $(mapr classpath):./mapr-streams-examples-1.0-SNAPSHOT-jar-with-dependencies.jar com.mapr.examples.Run producer Sent msg number 0 Sent msg number 1000 ...
 Sent msg number 998000 Sent msg number 999000